sandialabs/LVTM/readme.txt

 Acknowledgements:
-This application was originally authored by Ravi Beniwal, and now includes code contributions from Aristos Queue, James Powell, Darren Nattinger, ohiofudu, and TimVargo.
+This application was originally authored by Ravi Beniwal, and now includes code contributions from Aristos Queue, James Powell, Darren Nattinger, ohiofudu, Neil Pate, and TimVargo.

 Version History:
 (see Release Notes for the FULL version history)
+ * v1.9.0 TimVargo on 05/10/2016 (LabVIEW 2013)
  * v1.8.0 TimVargo on 07/14/2015 (LabVIEW 2010)
  * v1.7.0 TimVargo on 07/01/2014 (LabVIEW 2010)
  * R5 Ravi Beniwal, Darren Natinger on 09/26/2011